 The CEO expressed his gratitude towards the social media giant for valuable sharing its technical insights.

 Intel, no doubt outperforms Facebook in terms of technology by leaps and bounds.
 So the only valuable “insights” that Facebook may have provided is its user’s data.
 That’s a speculation though.
 Don’t quote me on this.

 Data being the center point in Artificial Intelligence and Machine Learning, may have come in handy in studying behavioral patterns and then training the systems.
-This, in turn, may have helped molding the final finished good.
-The Nervana Neural Network Processors.
+Although nowadays, developers of artificial intelligence are using simulated data as well as synthetic data in order to enhance their AI systems.
+This may have helped to mold the finished product, the Nervana Neural Network Processors.

 Intel’s Attempt to Catch the AI Wave

 Intel has been facing curve balls from one of its competitors NVIDIA.
 With the rise in demand of high speed processors and super-fast computing devices, NVIDIA was constantly cornering the market with its high performing GPUs (Graphical Processing Units).